AlyIbrahim/firstnthirds/README.md

 # First And Thirds
 Event Management application built with microservies using Quarkus

-The application is developed to manage Events that are created by multiple Teams, where Users can be be members of multiple Teams.
+The application is developed to manage Events that are created by multiple Teams, where Users can register to Events organized by the Teams they are subscribed to.

 ## Personas
 **Admin :** This is the over all admin in the application, he has full authority and mainly he can create Teams and assign Team Leads